Abstract

 Measuring DNA Damage Checkpoint Arrest and Maintenance

 To study the role of DDC initiation proteins in the maintenance of the cell cycle arrest, we utilized the well-characterized strain JKM179 (Lee et al. 1998), in which the site-specific HO endonuclease is expressed from a GAL1-10 promoter (GAL-HO) to induce a single DSB within the MAT locus on chromosome III (referred to as the 1-DSB strain).
 In this 1-DSB strain, we inserted an additional HO cleavage site 52 kb from the centromere on chromosome IV to induce another DSB (referred to as the 2-DSB strain) (Kim et al. 2007; Lee et al. 1998).
 At both loci, HO-mediated cleavage after galactose induction is nearly complete within 30-45 minutes (Lee et al. 2014).
-In both strains, we had also deleted the HML and HMR donors to prevent repair by homologous recombination.
+In both strains, we also deleted the HML and HMR donors to prevent repair by homologous recombination.
 With continuous HO expression, nonhomologous end-joining occurs in only 0.2% of these cells (Moore and Haber 1996) thus both DSBs are essentially irreparable.

 Following the induction of two DSBs, we monitored cell cycle arrest in 4 ways: (1) with an adaptation time-course assay where we micromanipulated individual G1 cells on agar plates and scored the percentage of cells that are able to re-enter mitosis (Lee et al. 1998), (2) by monitoring the percentage of G2/M-arrested cells in liquid culture based on cell morphology (Figure 1A), (3) by monitoring nuclear division by DAPI staining of nuclei, and (4) by assaying Rad53 phosphorylation by western blot (Pellicioli et al. 2001).

 In both 1-DSB and 2-DSB strains, 4 h after induction of DNA damage, >90% of cells arrested at G2/M as determined by an adaptation assay (Figure 1B, 1E) and DAPI staining (Figure 1D and 1G).
-In agreement, western blot analysis showed that Rad53 was hyperphosphorylated (Figure 1C and 1F), illustrating that DDC was fully activated in both these strains after DNA damage.
+In agreement, western blot analysis showed that Rad53 was hyperphosphorylated (Figure 1C and 1F), demonstrating that DDC was fully activated in both these strains after DNA damage.
 By 12 to 15 h after the induction of a single persistent DSB, most 1-DSB cells adapted; that is, they escaped the G2/M arrest and re-entered mitosis (Figure 1B).
 The timing of Rad53 dephosphorylation following the induction of a single irreparable DSB correlated with the timing of adaptation and escape from the G2/M arrest (Figure 1C), as previously shown (Pellicioli et al. 2001) In contrast, in the 2-DSB strain, over 90% of cells remained permanently arrested in G2/M with persistently hyper-phosphorylated Rad53 throughout the 24 h time-course (Figure 1E-G).
 We leveraged this permanent cell cycle arrest observed in the 2-DSB strain to study how the DNA damage-induced cell cycle arrest is maintained once it had been established.

 Analysis of Checkpoint Factors Required for Checkpoint Maintenance